aurelienpierreeng/VirtualSecretary/docs/starting/1-install.md

 In the rest of this document, we will write `PYTHON` as a generic way of calling the interpreter that will need to be replaced by one of the above commands depending on your case.

-### Install the dependencies
+## Installing the dependencies

 From the `VirtualSecretary/` folder, run:
 ```bash
 PYTHON -m pip install -r recipe/requirements.txt
 ```

+## Notes on servers

 !!! note

-    This installation procedure was tested on Ubuntu Server 20.04, on Fedora Desktop 37 and 38, and on a CPanel-based shared hosting (Debian).
+    This installation procedure was tested on Ubuntu Server 20.04 using an Amazon Elastic Cloud 2 instance, on Fedora Desktop 37 and 38, and on a CPanel-based shared hosting (Debian).

+If you use a private or shared hosting, you have access to a server where you may run applications, host websites and mailboxes.
+It is very desirable to install the Virtual Secretary on the same server hosting your mailbox, as it will be able to filter those email in-place.
+In that case, for security purposes, it is better to put the application code outside of the HTTP server directories (`var_html`, or `/var-www`, or any directory accessible through a web browser).

+CPanel-based shared hostings have limited resources, but my tests show they can still be used for a single user with a couple email addresses.
+Nowadays, they provide a web terminal allowing to launch command lines, even though they still don't come with `sudo` rights to install software.

+If your hosting does not have a web terminal interface, nor SSH access, and is basically just a piece of harddrive connected to the internet with some way to define Cron jobs, you will have to prepare the `VirtualSecretary` folder with the source code and the extracted Python AppImage locally, on your computer, and then to dump it all on the server through FTP.